bluesky/tiled/docs/source/how-to/custom-formats.md

 $ curl http://...?format=xdi
 ```

 by mapping `"xdi"` to the media type.
+This is optional.
+You can provide
+no file extensions for a media type.
+(You can also provide *multiple*
+file extensions that map to the same media type.
+For example, both
+`tif` and `tiff` map to `image/tiff`.)

 The value, `exporter:serialize_xdi`, is the module or package that our
 exporter is defined in, followed by `:` and then the function name.